Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Introduction and main results

 \subsection{Structure of the paper}

-In Section \ref{sec:preliminaries} we recall some basic facts about Lorentzian geometry and introduce important notions such as achronal hypersurfaces and our notions of area and volume.
+In Section \ref{sec:preliminaries} we recall some basic facts about Lorentzian geometry and introduce important notions such as achronal sets and conical Minkowski spacetimes.

-In Section \ref{sec:func_repr} we characterize achronal Lipschitz hypersurfaces in terms of graphs and express relevant quantities in functional form.
+In Section \ref{sec:func_repr} we characterize achronal Lipschitz hypersurfaces in terms of graphs over the unit hyperboloid and express relevant quantities in functional form.
 This allows us to give two direct, alternative proofs of the BE-inequality.

 Our main stability result for the BE-inequality is proved in Section \ref{sec:BE_l1_stability_section}.
 More specifically, after motivating crucial ideas in yet another, geometric proof of the BE-inequality, we establish the quadratic stability result with respect to the Fraenkel asymmetry as given in Theorem~\ref{thm:BE_L1_stability}.
-A key ingredient is a Minkowski-type inequality in quantitative form.
-Sharpness of our stability results with respect to the Fraenkel asymmetry is discussed in Section~\ref{sec:optimality}.
+Sharpness of our stability results with respect to the exponent of the Fraenkel asymmetry and the constant is discussed thereafter.

+After introducing a Hausdorff-type metric on the space of Cauchy hypersurfaces, our results are promoted to stability results with respect to a Hausdorff asymmetry in Section~\ref{sec:C^0_stab}, where we prove Theorem~\ref{thm:C^0_stability}.
+Sharpness of our promotion theorem with respect to the exponent of the Hausdorff asymmetry and its dependence on the domain is discussed thereafter.
+In addition, we prove the asymptotic stability estimate Corollary \ref{cor:asymptotic_stability}.

-Finally, the appendix supplements these results by providing complementary stability results of the BE-inequality and an ad-hoc, alternative proof of the refined CM-inequality.
+Finally, the appendix supplements these results by providing complementary stability results of the BE-inequality in terms of quantitative H\"older inequalities.